Club Nacional de Football: Foundation and first years

-Nacional is a result of the fusion between Montevideo Football Club and Uruguay Athletic Club, which was done on May 14, 1899.
-It was decided there that the club's flag should include the three colours (red, white and blue), historically connected to José Gervasio Artigas, Uruguay's national hero.
-In 1900, Nacional started playing at the Estadio Gran Parque Central.
-That same year, four clubs governed by foreigners (Albion F.C., CURCC, Uruguay Athletic Club and Deutscher F.K.) founded the Uruguayan Primera Division.
+Nacional is a result of the fusion between Montevideo Football Club and Uruguay Athletic Club, 14 May 1899.
+It was decided there that the club's flag should include the three colours (red, blue and white) historically connected to José Gervasio Artigas, Uruguay's national hero.
+The club's uniform was mostly red and blue.
+In 1900 Nacional included the Club Defensa and its players, and started playing at the Estadio Gran Parque Central.
+That same year four clubs governed by foreigners (Albion F.C., CURCC, Uruguay Athletic Club and Deutscher F.K.) founded the "Uruguay Association League".
 Nacional's petition to be included was dismissed on the thought that criollo clubs and their players lacked category.
 However, the League's clubs had to admit Nacional in 1901, after the club was invited to join the Argentinean League, due to their impressive performances in a number of friendly matches.
-In 1902, Nacional won their first Uruguayan league title.
+In 1902 Nacional won their first Uruguayan Primera División title.
+The red jersey was substituted by the white jersey in 1902.

-In September of 1903, Nacional fully represented the Uruguay national football team and beat Argentina 3-2, winning the first international match ever.
-In 1905, Nacional won its first official international title, the Copa de Honor Rioplatense, organized by the AFA and AUF, by defeating the Argentine club Alumni Athletic Club 3–2 in Montevideo.
+In September 1903 Nacional fully represented the Uruguay national football team and beat Argentina 3–2, winning the first international match ever (between national teams) in the history of Uruguayan football (the first international club match ever, was won by Albion over Argentine team Retiro A.C.
+3–1 in 1896 in Buenos Aires).
+In 1905 Nacional won its first international title, the Copa de Honor Cousenier.

+In a general assembly which took place in 1911, the populist majority led by club president José María Delgado obtained a victory over the elitist minority which resulted in an institutional transformation: the club opened its doors to players from lower classes, such as Abdón Porte, who would eventually become one of the club's biggest symbols, playing in Nacional until his premature death in 1918.